emmalaifish/Lottery_by_Alice/README.md

-test 1
-rebuild
+浪live 抽獎作業

-# TODO LIST
+# Lottery_by_Alice

-A very simple todo list for trying React 16.
+A LOTTERY PROJECT FOR LANGLIVE.
 A basic boilerplate for using React, Redux, Webpack, etc.

 ## Getting Started